SylvieCanongia/color-manager/README.md

 2. Get instant preview
 3. Customize your CSS variables prefix (optional)
 4. Generate and copy color palettes in desired format (HSL, RGB or HEX)
+5. Export all palettes to a CSS file with your custom prefix and preferred format

 ### Recommendations for optimal palettes